 Both of which are of incredible use for the largely text-based SEM industry.
-For SEM, NLP can be used for tasks such as search term reports and keyword expansion tools, both of which leverage the technology to analyze search queries, detect associated keywords and then suggest related keywords.
-Other, more complex uses involve generating audiences based on search term content or QuanticMind’s use of NLP to come up with a baseline bid for long-tail keywords.
+For SEM, you can use NLP for tasks such as search term reports and keyword expansion tools.
+Both tasks leverage NLP technology to analyze search queries, detect associated keywords, and then suggest related keywords.
+Other, more complex uses of NLP involve generating audiences based on search term content or QuanticMind’s use of NLP to come up with a baseline bid for long-tail keywords.

 So How Does NLP Work? (we break it down)

-After that comes tokenization, which is a fancy way of saying that we are going to ‚Äúdefine the unit of the language.‚ÄĚ In the case of the English language, that means a word that can be easily separated because it is contained between spaces.
-Then comes a first-grade refresher — deciding what type of word — verbs, nouns or adjectives — we are talking about.
-This can be done easily for certain words such as ‚Äėcar‚Äô but might need some context in other cases in which a word could have multiple meanings such as ‚Äėbitter‚Äô or ‚Äėfair.‚Äô
+After that comes tokenization, which is a fancy way of saying that we are going to “define the unit of the language”.
+In the case of English, that means a word that can be easily separated because it is contained between spaces.
+Then comes a first-grade refresher: deciding what type of word — verbs, nouns or adjectives — we are talking about.
+Tokenization does this easily for certain words such as car.
+However, it might need context when a word has multiple meanings such as bitter or fair.

 After that, we go to lemmatization, which means drilling down a word to its base form.
-Some words can vary from the root word, like geese and goose — lemmatization essentially tracks down the base word associated with all of those variations.
+Some words can vary from the root word, like geese and goose; lemmatization essentially tracks down the base word associated with all of those variations.

 Once we have moved past the grammar portion of this process, the NLP funnel moves into noun recognition, which splits the phrases, but uses nouns as segments to extract information.
-It works like this — say our NLP system has detected nouns like ‚ÄúEU‚ÄĚ ‚ÄúTrump‚ÄĚ ‚ÄúCalifornia‚ÄĚ — our Named Entity Recognition algorithm (as it is technically called) would recognize that California and EU are geographical locations and that Trump is an American politician.
+It works like this: say our NLP system has detected nouns like “EU” “Trump” “California”.
+Our Named Entity Recognition algorithm (as it is technically called) recognizes that California and EU are geographical locations and that Trump is an American politician.

 The final step of the NLP funnel is coreference resolution, which aims to understand pronouns.
 While humans can determine through context to which noun the pronoun refers, it becomes trickier for a computer.

-Take, for example, the following headline from a major news publication: ‚ÄúLabor admits Brexit could lead UK to freefall.”
+Take, for example, the following headline from a major news publication: “Labor admits Brexit could lead UK to freefall.”
 A literal interpretation of this phrase is that the physical act of work (labor) has somehow gained consciousness and admits that were Brexit to occur, the entire physical United Kingdom would somehow be sucked into space and dropped off of earth’s gravity.
 Of course, through context and social understanding, we immediately know the real meaning of the phrase.
 But we only acquire that understanding through years of practice interpreting and reading between the lines.
-Only context gives the phrase the meaning it really has — that a political party admitted to a potential economic impact were the UK to sever from the EU.
+Only context gives the phrase the meaning it really has: that a political party admitted to a potential economic impact were the UK to sever from the EU.

-NLP also enables a new generation of search engines in which the user searches as he or she speaks, eliminating keywords and topics (this is already present in Apple’s Siri and Amazon’s Alexa).
-The potential of NLP not only looks to the future, but also to the past — once NLP is sufficiently powerful, researchers can use it to analyze all the text data acquired from past activities, thus creating a sort of backfill for all the unstructured data that we have accumulated.
+NLP also enables a new generation of search engines in which the user searches as they speak, eliminating keywords and topics (this is already present in Apple’s Siri and Amazon’s Alexa).
+The potential of NLP not only looks to the future, but also to the past.
+Once NLP is sufficiently powerful, researchers can use it to analyze all the text data acquired from past activities, thus creating a sort of backfill for all the unstructured data that we have accumulated.

 NLP is a branch of data science that uses a series of steps to segment and extract information from text and speech.
-It aims to solve limitations in software that understand only formal or ‚Äústructured data.‚ÄĚ Text or language is ‚Äėunstructured,‚Äô so converting into ‚Äėstructured‚Äô would allow us to convert a collection of information stored in this way into actionable insights.
+It aims to solve limitations in software that understand only formal or structured data.
+Text or language is ‘unstructured,’ so converting into ‘structured’ allows us to convert a collection of information into actionable insights.
 And it’s becoming a valuable tool in SEM.